RDA Hunter’s ME Program recently hosted a workshop to equip Hunter school teachers with skills to help their students experience outer space.

 “Quberider is working with many schools across Australia, with over a thousand students being part of the first space mission.
 We’re excited to be able to offer that opportunity to so many schools in the Hunter region thanks to the ME Program.” continued Ms Solange.

-According to ME Program Director, Dr Scott Sleap, the Quberider Program epitomises the exciting career opportunities that STEM skills can provide students.
+According to ME Program Director, Rick Evans, the Quberider Program epitomises the exciting career opportunities that STEM skills can provide students.

 “Our ME Program partner schools are the first in NSW to access these workshops.
 We are delighted to be able to offer students such an interesting project to apply their skills and knowledge to.”